astropy/astropy/docs/development/quickstart.rst

 code from your local repository becomes available to the GitHub community to review and merged into project to appear the in the next release.

-Most of the time you can just follow the link that ``git`` provide when you pushed your branch and create the PR.
+Most of the time you can just follow the link that ``git`` provided when you pushed your branch and create the PR.
 If you don't have that link (and for a few more details), you can follow the :ref:`pull-request` instructions.

 Follow the instructions in the PR template and fill it out as completely as possible.